However you feel about the digital revolution, one thing’s for sure: every business needs a website.

 Step 2: Design it

 Once the plan is in place, it’s time for the fun bit – the design!
-If you’re building your own website, the chances are you’re using one of the many platforms out there that offer a range of templates to populate with your own content and imagery.
+If you’re building your own website, the chances are you’re using one of the many templated platforms populated with your own content.

 That’s perfectly fine, and we understand why many businesses choose the DIY option.
-However, a word of warning: make sure that anything you’re doing complements your overall branding and your other marketing materials to avoid giving your customers mixed messages.
+However, a word of warning: make sure that anything you’re doing complements your overall branding to avoid giving mixed messages.
 This can be a challenge depending on how prescriptive each template is.

 The other option is to have your website designed professionally, ensuring it’s completely bespoke to your business.
 At Garda, we take the design phase seriously, producing a range of initial concepts for our clients.
 We’ll then refine those designs following feedback, making sure every element suits our clients to a tee.